Like the rest of us, terrorists have emotions and objectives.

 Major attacks have been fewer and further between thanks in large part to the work of intelligence agencies.
 Brian Michael Jenkins, a terrorism specialist at the RAND Corporation, writes that investigators in the US and the UK have thwarted most terror plots before they could be carried out.
 Nonetheless, the globalized free-flow of people and ideas that benefits humanity also makes terrorism a fixture of the modern zeitgeist — grievances are imported and exported just as easily.
 Terrorism isn’t going away anytime soon.

 In spite of analysts’ best efforts, spontaneous attacks remain difficult to disrupt, especially if perpetrated by small groups or ‘lone wolves’ who have committed no crimes until the moment they strike.
 More terror attacks are almost certain to occur in Europe and North America eventually, including by white supremacists and neo-fascists.
-Public preparation for these traumas should include trying to understand the logic of terrorism because, as French national security expert François Heisbourg warned after the 2015 Bataclan atrocity in Paris,
+Public preparation for these traumas should include an effort to understand the logic of terrorism because, as French national security expert François Heisbourg warned after the 2015 Bataclan atrocity in Paris:

 the success or failure of terrorists depends less on the number of lives wiped out than it does the manner in which the stricken societies have reacted.